murtazaaziz/Turing-College-Data-Projects/Main Analysis Types/Customer Lifetime Value (CLV)/README.md

 1. Average revenue per user is the highest upon initial website visit and generally decreases weekly across all cohorts
 2. Users spent more during Weeks 1-3 after their first website visit
 3. Seasonality likely has an effect on cohorts between Nov.
 1 and Dec.
 13
+4. The prediction for Average Lifetime Value for Nov.
+1 to Jan.
+24 cohorts is calculated to be $1.47

+### Recommendations
-4. Promotions could help boost the ARPU of users for week 0 and beyond for cohorts between Dec.
+1. Promotions could help boost the ARPU of users for week 0 and beyond for cohorts between Dec.
 20 through Jan.
 24
-5. The prediction for Average Lifetime Value for Nov.
+2. Upselling and cross-selling to cohorts between Nov.
 1 to Jan.
-24 cohorts is calculated to be $1.47
+24 may help increase their ARPU and overall Average Lifetime Value